notpoiu/RobloxScriptPyBot/README.md

 **Credits would be appreciated but not required.**

+## Security Concerns
+The code runs every `.py` file inside the `scripts` directory.
+Why?
+Because its easier to extract the table from it, but that raises some security concerns.
+DO IN ANY CIRCUMSTANCES PUT A `.py` FILE THAT YOU DON'T KNOW WHAT IT DOES INSIDE THE SCRIPTS DIRECTORY.

 ## Documentation
 For detailed documentation on how to use the Roblox Script Python Discord Bot, please refer to the [official documentation](https://upio.gitbook.io/roblox-script-bot-documentation/).